The Student Room GroupThe Student Room Group

 The modules you will study

-Elective Modules (2 of the following modules can be chosen): • Human-animal Interactions • Companion Animal Behaviour Counselling • Contemporary Advances in Animal Behaviour
+You will also study two modules from the below: • Human-animal Interactions • Companion Animal Behaviour Counselling • Contemporary Advances in Animal Behaviour.

 Please note, depending on cohort size not all optional modules may be available, please speak to the Course Leader for more information.